-- Use the bank-level assessments to monitor the level of CG and ESG integration
+- Use bank-level assessments to understand and monitor ESG integration performance.

-Investors (CIOs, risk officers, portfolio managers, banking sector analysts, ESG analysts)
+Investors (For board members, senior management/C-suite (e.g. chief investment officers), portfolio managers, banking sector analysts, ESG analysts)

-- Use the report to gain insights into the CG and ESG performance of ASEAN banks already in their portfolios or under consideration for investment
+- Gain insights into the ESG integration performance of ASEAN banks already in their portfolios or under consideration for investment.

-SUSBA assesses the disclosures of 34 listed banks across six ASEAN countries - Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam.
+The SUSBA tool assesses the public disclosures of 35 listed banks across six ASEAN countries - Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam.

 a) Existing international frameworks, standards and initiatives, including: